 If you dare to jump on a horseback and ride through the rice paddies or against the stunning Canggu sunset, be sure to check out the Bali Equestrian Centre, a renown stable in the area with healthy horses and experienced trainers.

-I really wanted to make some pretty stuff and not only type in my laptop while in Bali so I decided to go for a silversmithing class at the House of Alaia.
+I really wanted to make some pretty stuff using my hands and not only hack into my laptop while in Bali, so I decided to go for a silversmithing class at the House of Alaia.
 I made a necklace and ring in 3 hours and had a great time as the staff was really lovely.
-They have some wonderful inspirational jewellery in the shop where you sit the workshop too but it’s always good to come with an idea what you want to make.
+They have some wonderful inspirational jewellery in the shop where you sit and do the workshop too, however I recommend you come with an idea what you want to make.
+Totally stalk Pinterest in advance for some ideas!

 This class has also led me to start up my own jewellery Instagram channel where I share beautiful travel-infused jewellery pieces I find across in Bali, Australia and other parts of the world.

 In case you don’t feel creative enough to make your own jewellery, I highly recommend checking out one of the artsy markets around Canggu.
-My favourite one is the monthly occurring market at Old Man’s which is always on the last Saturday of each month.
+My favourite one is the monthly occurring market at Old Man’s which is always on the last Saturday of each month from 8am to 3pm.

 The biggest crowd of sunset watchers can be found around Old Man’s where you can grab a fresh coconut, beer or corn on the cob from one of the many small street stands at the bottom of the car park.
 Don’t worry, you won’t miss where all the action is happening, just go past this flashy blue wall and you’ll see!

-Berawa Beach and Echo Beach have beach huts too and are definitely a good spot to watch the surfers catch the last waves of the day.
-Try the Naked Coconut, a rather new bar which is a bit hidden but you can find best when walking along Berawa Beach to the right.
+Berawa Beach and Echo Beach both have beach huts too and are definitely a good spot to watch the surfers catch the last waves of the day.
+Try the Naked Coconut, a newer addition which is a bit hidden but you can find best when walking along Berawa Beach to the right.
+The sign is small, so are the bean bags in the sand and the hut behind it, but I am sure you’ll figure it out.
+It’s not called a hidden gem for nothing.

 Visit Tanah Lot Temple